BIDS/repro-case-studies/case-studies/omesnard.md

 Donoho and co-authors (2009) mentioned that we develop codes so that they can be used again by strangers and defined strangers as "anyone who doesn't possess our current short-term memory" (including ourselves in some years).
 We believe that reproducible research can also prevent scientists from "reinventing the wheel" by having to re-create complete software stacks to build from previously published work.

-2) How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?

 The group's PI, Prof. Lorena Barba, plays an active role in raising awareness about reproducible research.
 Incoming students joining our research lab must start by learning the different tools mentioned in the "Reproducibility PI Manifesto".
 The [Software Carpentry Foundation](http://software-carpentry.org/) (through workshops and online ressources) also contributes to educate our group members and improve our workflow to achieve reproducible research.

-3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

 Reproducible research can be time-consuming, requiring rigorous methods and organization.
 At various moments during the project, we had to pause and ask ourself if our research was currently reproducible.